-- .
-Property Name: only descriptive.

-- .
-PropertyID: Is an identifier

-- .
-Description:

-- Type: One of: String: UTF-8 string Integer: 4 byte signed integer Double: 8 byte signed integer Character: Unicode UTF-8 encoding of a single letter.
-Could be more than one octet.
-Enumeration: One of a list of possible unique values (See 12.3) Sub-list: A list of several values from a list Boolean

-- .
-Possible Values:

-- .
-Defined in: Which H.248 descriptor the property is defined in.
+- Possible Values: - Defined in: Which Megaco descriptor the property is defined in.
 LocalControl is for stream dependent properties.
 TerminationState is for stream independent properties.

-- .
+These are expected to be the most common cases, but it is possible for properties to be defined in other descriptors.

 Characteristics: Read / Write or both, and (optionally), global: Indicates whether a property is read-only, or read-write, and if it is global.
 If Global is omitted, the property is not global.
 If a property is declared as global, the value of the property is shared by all terminations realizing the package.